vomnes/matcha/server/api/src/routes/profile/readme.md

 If the user doesn't exists
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-> Return an error - HTTP Code 406 Not Acceptable - JSON Content "Error: User<username> doesn't exists"
 Collect the tags (id, name) concerning the user in database
-If geolocalisation_allowed is false we need to set or update the location of the user by using the IP in the body
+If geolocalisation_allowed is false we need to set or update the location of the user by using the IP in the header
 Trim and escape characters of the IP
 If the IP is not a valid IP4
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-> Return an error - HTTP Code 406 Not Acceptable - JSON Content "Error: IP in the body is invalid"
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-> Return an error - HTTP Code 406 Not Acceptable - JSON Content "Error: IP in the header is invalid"
 Collect the latitude, longitude, city, zip and country linked to this IP using ip-api.com's API
 Update the geoposition of the user using this new data, geolocalisation_allowed still false
 city and country are formated as Title and ZIP as upper case